amiraq1/tools/replit.md

-# نبض (Nabdh) - دليل أدوات الذكاء الاصطناعي
+# AI Tools Directory - Replit Configuration

 ## Overview

-نبض (Nabdh) is an Arabic-language AI Tools Directory application inspired by "There's An AI For That" (TAAFT).
-It's a full-stack web application that allows Arabic-speaking users to discover, browse, and explore AI tools across multiple categories.
-The platform features a modern, information-dense design optimized for quick scanning and discoverability of AI tools with full RTL (right-to-left) support.
+This is an AI Tools Directory application - a clone of "There's An AI For That" (TAAFT).
+It's a full-stack web application that allows users to discover, browse, and explore AI tools across multiple categories.
+The platform features a modern, information-dense design optimized for quick scanning and discoverability of AI tools.

 The application provides comprehensive filtering, sorting, and search capabilities to help users find the perfect AI tool for their needs.
 It includes features like trending tools, popular tools, detailed tool pages, category browsing, and a leaderboard system.